tymyrddin/purple/source/docs/audits/iso27001/gear-depot.md

 6. Document your reasoning: The Statement of Applicability requires you to justify both inclusions and exclusions.
 Think through your rationale as you select controls.

+Every control encodes a model assumption about the environment it operates in.
+MFA assumes users have reliable access to a second factor and sufficient time to use it.
+Annual access reviews assume that ownership of the review process is clear and that someone is accountable for acting on the findings.
+A SIEM assumes the threat profile is anomalous relative to a stable baseline.
+When a control is technically present but behaviourally ineffective, the model is usually the culprit: the assumption does not fit the operational reality.
+Before selecting a control, it is worth asking what the control assumes, and whether those assumptions hold in this environment.

 ## Risk treatment plan

 *ISO/IEC 27001 Clause 6.1.3c*